wq/wq/docs/app/outbox.js.md

 -----|---------
 `id` | The local unique identifier for the outbox item.
-`data` | The form key-value pairs as passed to `outbox.save()` `options` | Additional parameters that configure how the data should be sent to the server, and potentially how the response should be interpeted. (see outbox.save())
+`data` | The form key-value pairs as passed to `outbox.save()` `options` | Additional parameters that configure how the data should be sent to the server, and potentially how the response should be interpreted. (see outbox.save())
 `synced` | Whether the outbox item has been successfully saved to the server.
 This property is defined in the `applyResult` function (see `outbox.init()`).
 `error` | If applicable, the error returned from the server or from the AJAX call when attempting to save the item.
 Will be either a string or a JSON object.
 `newid` | The server-generated identifier for the newly synced item, if applicable.
 (This property is technically defined by [wq/app.js], not wq/outbox.js.)